KaileyMO/KaileyMO.github.io/project2.md

 ## UI Design

-Almost every program requires user interaction, even command-line programs.
-Include in this section the tasks the user can complete and what the program does.
-You don't need to include how it works here; that information may go in the project description or in an additional section, depending on its significance.

 This project prints information to the screen.
-After running the program, text is displayed that the user can analyze (Fig 1).
+It looks through the list of jobs from the website [pythonjobs.github.io](https://pythonjobs.github.io/), and picks out three favored jobs from the list.
+After running the program, the lists are displayed that the user can analyze (Fig 1).

 ![screenshot](images/webscraping_icon.png)
 Fig 1.
 The display screen